 It is not within our remit to assist students with their projects.
 However, if you are a student and are unable to find the help you need using the information available on our website, please do contact us and we will endeavour to reply to you within five working days.

 We want the Dementia Research Infoline to work for you and are constantly looking to improve the service we provide.
 If you are pleased with the service you’ve received, or feel that we have fallen short, contact us or fill in our short online feedback survey.

-To make a formal complaint or request a full copy of our complaints procedure, contact the Information Services Manager, Katie Puckering on firstname.lastname@example.org, 0300 111 5333 or by writing to Alzheimer’s Research UK, 3 Riverside, Granta Park, Cambridge, CB21 6AD.
+To make a formal complaint or request a full copy of our complaints procedure, contact the Information Services Manager, Katie Puckering at email@example.com, 0300 111 5333 or by writing to Alzheimer’s Research UK, 3 Riverside, Granta Park, Cambridge, CB21 6AD.

 This ensures our health information is as useful and relevant as possible to people living with dementia, their friends, family and carers, and for people who want to know more.

 We involve people in our information production and update process.
 We also follow guidelines to make sure our information is written in plain English, our evidence base is reliable and up to date, and that people can easily share their feedback and thoughts with us so we can keep improving.
 You can read more about our processes and why this is important here.